2024 Olympics, opening ceremony: explanation of cultural references and nods

 The Musée du Louvre, one of the capital's must-see museums, promotes French and European culture through its many masterpieces on display, as evidenced by the 8 million visitors a year who come to contemplate the smile of the Mona Lisa or the fervor of Liberty Guiding the People.
 A place steeped in history, where art has been flourishing for two centuries already, to discover if you're staying in Paris!
 [Read more]

-On the Passerelle Debilly, too, we find a familiar-looking scene re-enacted by drag queens, including the famous Nicki Doll flanking Barbara Butch at her turntables.
-It looked like a recreation of Leonardo da Vinci's Last Supper (" La Cène" in French), with the Seine in the background.
-It could also have been a multiple pun in French.
-Philippe Katerine's figure, his body painted blue, is reminiscent of Dyonisos or Bacchus, the ancient god of feasting and wine.
-Thomas Jolly, the ceremony's artistic director, explains that this is a reference to another painting, the Feast of the Gods, directly linked to Olympus.
-This is followed by a fashion show that pays homage to the capital of fashion.
+On the Debilly footbridge, we also find a familiar scene recreated by drag queens, including the famous Nicki Doll surrounding Barbara Butch in front of her turntables.
+It could have been a reconstruction of The Last Supper, another famous painting by Leonardo da Vinci, with the Seine as a backdrop.
+One could see a multiple play on words in French here.
+The figure of Philippe Katerine, his body painted blue, is reminiscent of Dionysus or Bacchus, the ancient god of celebration and wine.
+Thomas Jolly, the artistic director of the ceremony, explains that it is a reference to another painting, The Feast of the Gods, directly linked to Olympus.
+This is followed by a parade that pays homage to the fashion capital.

-As for the mysterious horsewoman riding down the Seine, she is both a tribute to the goddess Sequana, a figure from Gallic mythology from whom the river takes its name, and to Joan of Arc, the famous heroine of French history.
+As for the mysterious horsewoman who rides along the Seine, she is said to be both a tribute to the goddess Sequana, a figure from Gallic mythology after whom the river is named, and to Joan of Arc, the famous heroine of French history.

-The spectacular vasque-montgolfière (hot-air balloon) awaiting us in the Tuileries gardens is a tribute to the Montgolfier brothers, the inventors of this aerostat.
-The first hot-air balloon trip reached its highest point, 1000m, as it flew over the Tuileries Gardens.
+The spectacular hot air balloon basin that awaits us on the Tuileries side, rising up into the air, is a tribute to the Montgolfier brothers, the inventors of this aerostat.
+The first hot air balloon trip reached its highest point, 1,000 meters, while flying over the Tuileries Garden

 Vasque olympique JO de Paris 2024 - IMG 3943Vasque olympique JO de Paris 2024 - IMG 3943Vasque olympique JO de Paris 2024 - IMG 3943Vasque olympique JO de Paris 2024 - IMG 3943 Paris 2024 Olympics: the Olympic flame cauldron at the Jardin des Tuileries, an unusual cauldron